 Amateur Radio is available, ready, willing and able to provide these services at no cost to anyone.
 Referencing Amateur Radio, Fugate said “During the initial communications out of Haiti (following the January 12, 2010 earthquake there), volunteers using assigned frequencies that they are allocated, their own equipment, their own money-- nobody pays them-- were the first ones oftentimes getting word out in the critical first hours and first days as the rest of the systems came back up.
 I think that there is a tendency because we have done so much to build infrastructure and resiliency in all our other systems, we have tended to dismiss that role: ‘When Everything Else Fails,’ Amateur Radio oftentimes is our last line of defense.”

 19. There is no single model for effective communications during disasters and emergencies.
 By their very nature, emergencies will range from a localized situation affecting one community to a more regional need affecting multiple counties or larger areas.
 Wide scale disasters may affect multiple states or even entire regions of the country (such as a hurricane which, in its course, can affect states from Florida up the entire Eastern portion of the United States to Maine, and/or the entire Gulf coast and southern United States into Texas).
 Disasters and emergencies do not respect territorial borders.
 They do not stop at county or state lines.
 They do not respect the limits of jurisdiction of a State or municipal public safety agency.
 Differences in communications needs for support to emergency management and disaster response officials will exist in each event.
-A station at a licensee’s residence without appropriate, effective outdoor antennas or facilities which are not in regular operation and hardened so that the station can conduct communications on the appropriate frequency bands in a given situation is a wasted resource and an emergency preparedness opportunity lost.
-Because of the differences in propagation at various times of the day and the distances and paths that emergency communications may need to cover, the ability for Amateurs to utilize any and all of their authorized frequency allocations [from medium-frequency (MF) through UHF and above] effective outdoor antennas are necessary in order for the Service to be functional and useful in disasters and emergency relief.
+A station at a licensee’s residence without appropriate, effective outdoor antennas or facilities which are not in regular operation and constructed so that the station can conduct communications on the appropriate frequency bands in a given situation is a wasted resource and an emergency preparedness opportunity lost.
+Because of the differences in propagation at various times of the day and the distances and paths that emergency communications may need to cover, the ability for Amateurs to utilize any and all of their authorized frequency allocations (from medium-frequency (MF) through UHF and above) effective outdoor antennas are necessary in order for the Service to be functional and useful in disasters and emergency relief.

 20. The frequency agility, resiliency and flexibility of the Amateur Radio Service, and the communications skills of its licensees are principal reasons why it is considered a valuable resource by emergency officials.
-Regardless of atmospheric conditions, radio wave propagation, availability of commercial power, the need for varied emissions types, the Amateur Service has a frequency allocation that will allow communications to be conducted into, within and out of an affected area and the ability to provide voice and data interoperability for disaster relief agencies and public safety services.
+Regardless of atmospheric conditions, radio wave propagation, availability of commercial power, the need for varied emissions types, the Amateur Service has frequency allocations that will allow communications to be conducted into, within and out of an affected area and the ability to provide voice and data interoperability for disaster relief agencies and public safety services.
 The resiliency and flexibility of Amateur Radio plays an important role in supporting our towns, cities and communities.
 Amateur Radio emergency preparedness exercises emphasize the operation of residential fixed stations without reliance on commercial power mains for extended periods of time.
-If the basic communications infrastructure in a disaster area is available, Amateur Radio can leverage it.
-If the infrastructure is not in place, the Amateur Service can still provide support communication without any dependency on it.
-Nor is it only communications that radio Amateurs are able to provide.
-They assist in restoring telecommunications facilities in disaster areas to operational status as well, because they are able to do so.
+If the basic communications infrastructure in a disaster area is available, Amateur Radio can be a force multiplier.
+If the infrastructure is not in place, the Amateur Service can still provide support communication without any dependency on it and assist in restoring telecommunications facilities in disaster areas to operational status because of their technical expertise.